tsuza/mannager-source/README.md

 - [ ] Add support for configuring convars and admins within the app.

 For the full list, check out [the issue](https://github.com/tsuza/mannager-source/issues/1).

-## Installation
-Not yet.

-## Configuration
-Everything server-related that can be edited, can be done through the server creation / editing buttons in-app.
-If you wish to customize something more, just press the menu ( the gear icon ) on the server entry, press "Open Folder", and do whatever you want.

-The server list file, a file that contains all of the servers being tracked by the app, is called `servers_list.toml`, and can reside in one of the paths, based on priority:
-- In the same folder of the executable.
-- ( DEFAULT ) `$HOME/.config/mannager-source` on Linux & `%APPDATA%/Roaming/mannager-source` on Windows

 ## Contributors
 <a href="https://github.com/tsuza/mannager-source/graphs/contributors">